 Chicago Politics Database (with Department of Political Science)

-Supporting and promoting civic engagement is a core part of the Great Cities Institute’s and the Department of Political Science’s mission.
+Supporting and promoting civic engagement is a core part of the Great Cities Institute and the Department of Political Science’s mission.
 Dick Simpson, a GCI Scholar for 2005-2006, currently Professor and Head of Political Science at UIC, and former Chicago Alderman has compiled sources of current information on Chicago Politics.
 These resources include links to research papers, books, videos, Chicago City Council and Anti-Corruption Reports with current data on how council members have voted, and information from other city and independent sources on Chicago Politics.
-Those with additional information they wish posted or questions about the site may email him at email@example.com.
+Those with additional information they wish posted or questions about the site may email Dick Simpson at firstname.lastname@example.org.
 Access the archives here.